 Obsession, paranoia, and depression lie just around the corner from love.
 And, when we get obsessed, it can distract us from our real lives

 When we’re in love, it can be easy to turn someone into an unrealistic ideal of themselves.
+Perhaps, you are thinking always of having a wedding and the best wedding planning guide.

 When we’re crushing on someone, we may see all their good attributes while ignoring the bad.
 We also criticize other people more harshly, including ourselves, while placing the loved one up on a pedestal.